 Preamble to the Memorandum and Articles of Association adopted at the Annual General Body Meeting 2000:

 The Old Boys’ Association of St. Joseph’s Boys’ High School, though formed on 25th August 1912 during the time the school was run by the French Foreign Mission Fathers, did not meet again till 7th September 1919, and thereafter has been active to date.
-Since 1937, the school has been under the management of the Bangalore Jesuit Educational Society.
+Since 1937, the school has been under the management of the Society of Jesus.
 Its vision statement, Bonded in Love and Fellowship, we affirm we shall ever endeavour to be men and women for others and that we shall be Partners in the Jesuit effort of forming human beings grown to their full potential, freed from all bondage, who will give themselves to the service of others”, and its motto, “To give and not to count the cost”, is incorporated to form part of this Preamble.
 Further since the formation of the Association, over the years, by means of resolutions various changes have been made, not all of which have been properly documented, hence the need to up-date the Memorandum and Articles of the Association is necessary.

 Brief History of the evolution of School and the OBA as per the College/School Annuals